Smartling/string_similarity/README.md

 `bigram_score` is most useful for strings that do not have spaces in them, e.g. Japanese or Simplified Chinese text.

-`ngram_score` is most useful for all other languages..
+`ngram_score` is most useful for all other languages.

 ```ruby